trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contract-languages/index.md

 Smart contracts can achieve different kinds of operations with coins and *other smart contracts*.
 They're comparable to snack vending machines.
 - Each machine has a contract saying "*Give me cryptocurrency, then I give you a food item or drink*" (promises).
-- Each machine can have a different smart contract for various food or drink items (see that as asset types).
+- Each machine can have a different smart contract for various food or drink items (consider these as different asset types).
 - There could be another smart contract gathering the cryptocurrency total for the company (from previous smart contracts).

 Each machine doesn't operate until enough currency is delivered (*Gas*).
 Note that the quantities of foods or drinks change while their *types* can't (ever).